apache/predictionio/README.md

 Status](https://api.travis-ci.org/apache/incubator-predictionio.svg?branch=develop)](https://travis-ci.org/apache/incubator-predictionio)

 PredictionIO is an open source machine learning framework for developers, data scientists, and end users.
 It supports event collection, deployment of algorithms, evaluation, querying predictive results via REST APIs.
-It is based on scalable open source services like Hadoop, Hbase (and other DBs), Elasticsearch, Spark and implements what is called a Lambda Architecture.
+It is based on scalable open source services like Hadoop, HBase (and other DBs), Elasticsearch, Spark and implements what is called a Lambda Architecture.

 To get started, check out http://predictionio.incubator.apache.org!